Trung Trinh

 trung.trinh [at] aalto [dot] fi

-Research interests: Robust Machine Learning, Bayesian Deep Learning, Uncertainty Quantification, Computer Vision
+Research interests: Robust Machine Learning, Bayesian Deep Learning, Uncertainty Quantification, Optimization

 prof_pic.jpg